Barbara Babcock: Career

 Babcock made her television debut appearing in an episode of anthology series The United States Steel Hour in 1956.
 The following years she made many guest-starring appearances on television, notable in The Many Loves of Dobie Gillis as a cousin to the rich boy nemesis of the title character.
 She made appearances on The Lieutenant; The Munsters; The Green Hornet; The Lucy Show; Judd, for the Defense and Mission: Impossible.
 From 1967 to 1969 she appeared in several episodes of the original series of Star Trek, although much of her work on the show consisted of uncredited voice roles.
 She also appeared in three episodes of Hogan's Heroes from 1967 to 1970.

-In 1968, she made her big screen debut on the Metro-Goldwyn-Mayer Western film Day of the Evil Gun starring Glenn Ford, followed by role in the Heaven with a Gun (1969) also with Glenn Ford.
+In 1968, Babcock made her motion picture debut in the Metro-Goldwyn-Mayer Western film Day of the Evil Gun starring Glenn Ford, followed by role in the Heaven with a Gun (1969) also with Glenn Ford.
 She appeared in a number of made-for-television movies and miniseries in 1970s, including The Last Child (1971), Christmas Miracle in Caufield, U.S.A.
 (1977), The Survival of Dana (1979) and Salem's Lot (1979).
 She had supporting roles in films Bang the Drum Slowly (1973), Chosen Survivors (1974), The Black Marble (1980), Back Roads (1981), The Lords of Discipline (1983), and That Was Then...
 This Is Now (1985), Heart of Dixie (1989) and Happy Together (1989).
-She also made appearances on The F.B.I.; Cannon; Love, American Style; Medical Center; Starsky & Hutch and The Rockford Files; and four appearances on Mannix.
-She had regular role on the CBS daytime soap opera Search for Tomorrow in 1976 and from 1978 to 1982 had a recurring role of Liz Craig in the CBS prime time soap opera, Dallas.
+She also made guest appearances on The F.B.I.; Cannon; Love, American Style; Medical Center; Starsky & Hutch, The Rockford Files, Quincy, M.E. and four appearances on Mannix.
+She had regular role on the CBS daytime soap opera Search for Tomorrow in 1976 and from 1978 to 1982 had the recurring role of Liz Craig in the CBS prime time soap opera, Dallas.